l0calmachine/vectors2vibes/README.md

 ## Audio

-Audio streams from a private HuggingFace repo via a server proxy (`/api/audio/stream/{track_id}`), which keeps the HF token secure.
+Audio downloads from HF repo upon running `download_assets.py`, currently falling back to HF streaming.
 Tracks within `AUDIO_R` world units of the user start playing, with volume increasing or decreasing by distance.
 Up to `MAX_AUDIO_ELS` tracks can play simultaneously — when the cap is reached, the quietest track is dropped to avoid overloading the server with too many simultaneous streams.

-Thumbnails are streamed from a public HuggingFace repo, also via a server proxy.
+Thumbnails are downloaded from a public HuggingFace repo, also with an HF streaming fallback.
 Both audio and thumbnails are cached (LRU cache) to avoid re-fetching and incurring additional buffer time.

 ---